Amnesty International says Israel guilty of committing genocide in Gaza

 Amnesty International accuses Israel of committing genocide in Gaza

-The human rights group concludes that Israel’s war on Gaza meets the legal threshold for genocide against the Palestinian people in a damning new report.
+A damning new report by the rights group finds Israel’s war on Gaza meets legal threshold for genocide against the Palestinian people.

 Human rights group Amnesty International has concluded that Israel’s war on Gaza meets the legal threshold for genocide in a damning new report.